Indefinite Pronouns

 Someone

-Someone called me and called for help.
+Someone called me and asked for help.

 Nobody